Healthcare Magazine

 Communication tactics that help patients transition and shorten stays and reduce readmissions

-<p>Whenever I work with a hospital or healthcare system to help them with communication processes, I introduce this concept created by business guru and author, Steven Covey, that states “begin with the end in mind.”
-This approach of reaching effective outcomes works with establishing and reaching most project management goals and objectives.</p> <p>With patients and their family me
+Whenever I work with a hospital or healthcare system to help them with communication processes I introduce this concept created by business guru and author Steven Covey that states begin with the end in mind This approach of reaching effective outcomes works with establishing and reaching most project management goals and objectives With patient...

 Information Technology